It’s one of the biggest drawbacks of content marketing…

 Finally, this type of curation can extend to online courses.

 For example, online computer science classes are offered free by hundreds of sites.
 Some are obviously better than others.

 This post puts together the 16 best ones in the author’s opinion.

 The key thing that makes this post valuable to readers is that it’s clear that the author spent time testing and reviewing each course.

 Type #6 – Customer stories: Influencers aren’t the only ones who can create content.
 So can customers and readers.

 Although you can only really do this if you have a large or raving fan base, one option is to curate the best customer reviews:

 It’s easier than ever for bigger brands to do this now since many customers post pictures of themselves using the product on social media without even being asked.

-Type #7 – Top sites/experts: Finally, if you’re looking to build relationships with influencers in your niche, you can also create a “top” list of all the best sites or experts in it.
+Type #7 – Top sites/experts: If you’re looking to build relationships with influencers in your niche, you can also create a top list of all the best sites or experts in it.